Katsuya Nomura: Legacy

 During his playing time, Pacific League games were rarely televised.
 Because of this, Nomura was often overshadowed by his Central League contemporaries such as superstars Sadaharu Oh and Shigeo Nagashima of the Yomiuri Giants.
 He openly resented this and felt he never received the attention that he deserved as a player.
-Over 26-season playing career, however, Nomura amassed a number of awards, titles and records.
+Over his 26-season playing career, however, Nomura amassed a number of awards, titles and records.
 During his time with the Hawks, he won five Pacific League MVP Awards – the most of any PL player and second-most all-time.
 Nomura also led the PL in home runs for nine seasons, eight of which were consecutive and won 19 Best Nine Awards for best catcher in the league.
 He accumulated 657 home runs, 1,988 RBIs and 2,901 hits in 3,017 games, all of which are 2nd in the all-time rankings.
 He was elected into the Japanese Baseball Hall of Fame by the Selection Committee for Players in 1989.; his copper plaque depicts him wearing his cap backwards with no team logo visible.